Computational Approaches for Exponential-Family Factor Analysis: Introduction

 Marginally, $X_i \stackrel{\text{ind}}{\sim} N(0, \Phi + V V^\top)$, so maximum likelihood estimation of $V$ and $\Phi$ is equivalent to covariance estimation.
 It is common to assume that $\Phi$ is diagonal so as to not confound the effect of the loadings $V$~\citep{bartholomew2011}, and so we adopt the same assumption from now on.
 In this case, the MLE estimator for $V$ can be obtained in closed form using matrix calculus, based on the eigen-decomposition of the data covariance.
 Alternatively, $V$ and $\Phi$ can be estimated via expectation-maximization, especially if some of the entries in the data matrix $X$ are missing.

 The model in general has interesting connections to matrix factorization.
-For example, probability PCA~\citep{1998ppca} can be considered as equivalent to the factor model with the only difference that the factor model permits heterogeneous noise structure through the specification of $\Phi$.
-Under $\Phi = \sigma^2 I_p$, \citet{1963factor} established the connection between these two models by demonstrating that the stationary point solution of the factor model likelihood spans the columns of the sample covariance eigenvectors.
-Drawing further the analogy from the relationship between probability PCA and PCA, the factor model can be considered as the random counterpart of matrix factorization by allowing the factorized components (or latent local factors) $\Lambda$ to be random.
+For example, probabilistic PCA~\citep{1998ppca} can be considered as equivalent to the normal factor model with the only difference that the factor model permits heterogeneous noise structure through the specification of $\Phi = \text{Diag}\{\psi_1, \ldots, \psi_p\}$.
+Under an isotropic noise structure, $\Phi = \psi I_p$, \citet{1963factor} established the connection between these two models by demonstrating that the stationary point solution of the factor model likelihood spans the columns of the sample covariance eigenvectors.
+Drawing further the analogy from the relationship between probabilistic PCA and PCA, the factor model can be considered as the random counterpart of matrix factorization by allowing the factorized components (or latent local factors) $\Lambda$ to be random.

 While finding a wide range of applications, the factor model and its deterministic counterpart (matrix factorization) have, however, some limitations.
 We discuss them below, including a brief summary on some recent improvements, along with our proposed solutions to further generalize the factor model.